dciangot/k8s-intro-tutorials/cli/README.md

 # Accessing the Cluster

 `kubectl` provides several mechanisms for accessing resources within the cluster remotely.
-For this tutorial, the focus will be on using `kubectl exec` to get a remote shell within a container, and `kubectl proxy` to gain access to the services exposed through the API proxy.
+For this tutorial, the focus will be on using `kubectl exec` to get a remote shell within a container, `kubectl port-forward` to do port forwarding in order to access services running within the kubernetes cluster and `kubectl proxy` to gain access to the services exposed through the API proxy.

 ---

 ### `kubectl exec`

 `kubectl exec` executes a command within a Pod and can optionally spawn an interactive terminal within a remote container.
 When more than one container is present within a Pod, the `-c` or `--container` flag is required, followed by the container name.

 If an interactive session is desired, the `-i` (`--stdin`) and `-t` (`--tty`) flags must be supplied.

 **Command**
 ```